sensu/sensu-docs/content/sensu-go/5.0/reference/entities.md

 subscriptions|
 -------------|------
 description  | A list of subscription names for the entity.
-The entity by default has an entity-specific subscription, in the format of `entity:{ID}` where `ID` is the entity's hostname. required     | false type         | array default      | The entity-specific subscription.
+The entity by default has an entity-specific subscription, in the format of `entity:{name}` where `name` is the entity's hostname. required     | false type         | array default      | The entity-specific subscription.